 Florian Schiller, managing director of OVB24, explained that in order to be competitive, OVB had to set a low price with the €9.90 weekly subscription model.
 The customer chooses only the area, and there’s a rule: Only one area is allowed per customer.

 Maa Elu (Rural Life) is a new insert published with Postimees (Estonia’s biggest daily national newspaper) and five regional newspapers.
 This is a rather unexpected move in an already fiercely competitive market.
-The goal, mainly, was to put competition in the advertising market against Eesti Media’s five rival publishers.
+The key goal was to increase competition in the advertising market against Eesti Media’s five rival publishers.

 The non-financial objective of Maa Elu is to offer added value to the subscribers of the principal newspapers by publishing an overview of matters related to rural life on 12 pages weekly.
 Maa Elu has helped raise the market share of the print circulation of Eesti Meedia.

 Eesti Media is active in three countries in 30 cities with more than 50 different brands in print Web media, TV and radio, e-commerce, and advertising portals.
-The company has decided it should come to market with a new product, Maa Elu, which is published every Thursday, with a circulation of 80,700.
+Maa Elu is published every Thursday, with a circulation of 80,700.
 The number of subscribers grew to 73,200 people in just 1.5 years.

 The goals of this step were to: